Grants and Funding Support

-When new Scout Groups getting started and new sections created within a Group often need funds to buy equipment for meetings, pay rental charges on premises or support a new leadership team.
-The County make available a grant of up to £200 to support new sections.
-For an application form, look here - Dev Finance Application
+When new Scout Groups getting started and new sections created within a Group often need funds to buy equipment for meetings, pay rental charges for premises or support a new leadership team.
+The County makes available a grant of up to £200 to support new sections.
+For an application form, look here Dev Finance Application

 As well as support from the County, new sections may also apply for a grant from the Scout Association’s Development Grants Board.
 Click http://members.scouts.org.uk/grants for more information and how to apply.

 City of Leicester Districts Building Support Fund